Indebted to your indulgence: Macartney to Dundas, 1795

 1. Most letters, like most other documents of life, are inconsequential in their content and intended purpose.
 They are simply part of the things that make the world go round and which do the mundane business they were intended for without very much notice being taken.
 The trace for discussion here is one of these mundane documents.

 2. This letter from Macartney to Dundas asks for a favour, which is by implication that the addressee, Dundas as the intended recipient of the letter, should use their position and power to help in some unspecified way the man named in the letter.
 It was written in Verona, Italy, and it was sent to someone in London.
 On the surface and at first reading, it has nothing to do with South Africa and nothing to do with whiteness.
-But it be read in a way to show its connections with bot?
+But it can be read in a way that shows its connections with both.
 This is through a combination of ‘surface reading’ and ‘reading against the grain’, and also by taking note of context, the context of its writing and the wider context of its origination and circulation, as well as the text itself.

 3. On 7 September 1795 this letter, marked ‘Private’ and addressed from Verona, was signed by (George) Macartney and addressed ‘Dear Sir’.
 It was written before the use of envelopes and was sent folded and sealed.
 On its reverse, the date of its receipt is recorded as October 21 and that an enclosure had been sent with it.
 At its foot, who it was sent to is specified as the Right Honourable Henry Dundas, Secretary of State ‘&c &c’.